amazon-connect/amazon-connect-streams/Documentation.md

 conn.getMediaController().then(function (chatController) { /* ... */ });
 ```
 Gets a `Promise` with the media controller associated with this connection.
-The promise resolves to a `ChatSession` object from `amazon-connect-chatjs` library.
+The promise resolves to an `AgentChatSession` object from `amazon-connect-chatjs` library.
 See the [amazon-connect-chatjs documentation](https://github.com/amazon-connect/amazon-connect-chatjs) for more information.

 ## Utility Functions